LordBars/vfl-app/README.md

 #### Technical Details

 * Development Environment is Android Studio.
-* The language is definetly English while programming.
+* The language should be used while programming is definetly English.
 Such as; variable names, function names, files, packages, id's etc.
-* The language is English commit messages.
-The reason why we use English is most technical details are English.
+* The language in commit messages is English.
+The reason is most technical components are spelled and written in English.
 * The programming language for client is Kotlin.
-You can use Java too but review period is requires longer time and change of approvation is less than Kotlin.
+You can use Java too but review period requires longer time and the chance of approvation is less than Kotlin.
 Fortunately, you could convert your Java to Kotlin code.
 *  Firebase is used for server side.
-*  The actions that client couldn't are made by Firebase Cloud Functions service.
+*  The actions that client couldn't do, are done by Firebase Cloud Functions service.
 The programming language for it is Javascript and runtime engine is Node.js.